 In our week days that seem to drag on as we count down to the next afternoon off, the next getaway, the next morning to sleep late; in our schedules in which we allot 60 minutes for cooking and catching up around the dinner table and another 60 for homework and if we have the energy, 20 minutes for sex on Saturday night – have we lost the capacity for simple acts that bond us in a matter of seconds?
 Touching the shoulder, the squeezed fingers, lips brushing the back of the neck?

 Reading body language

-I mused on body language some time back, in the context of a particular gentleman with whom I had a dinner date.
+I mused on body language recently, in the context of a particular gentleman with whom I had a dinner date.
 Cutting to the chase, it was a pleasant evening, but his non-verbal cues were unequivocal; there was no responsiveness to my touch, and no initiation of any on his part.

 After a very nice meal and conversation, there was no attempt at even a perfunctory kiss on the cheek as we said our goodbyes.
 He took off in his vehicle first, and frankly, the valet was more affectionate than my dinner date.
 The lack of even “normal” conventional touch I took as simple: he just wasn’t that into me.

 So I wrote him off, sent a polite thank you email, and I was taken aback when he asked me out a second time.
 I am a toucher.
 I declined.

 Perhaps Kelsey Grammer, leaving for his New York adventure, wanted Camille in Los Angeles while he lived on the opposite coast.
 Perhaps he already knew he was done with the marriage, and the imposed distance would seal the deal.

 Perhaps all those months apart without any physical affection added to the gulf which, presumably, was already growing.
 At least, for him.